bolt/docs/docs/upgrading/migrating-local-extensions-33.md

 writing a Bolt extension is as simple as creating a class in your Application that implements `Bolt\Extension\ExtensionInterface` and adding the Fully Qualified Class Name to your `.bolt.yml` file.

+Once you have a local extension loaded in your application, the interface within the Bolt extensions screen has also been adjusted to separate local extensions from those installed via the Market Place.
+These local extensions will now appear underneath the other installed extensions.